alicegodden/thermalstress/README.md

 retroseq_phenogram_TEcolours.py # Plotting Retroseq outputs and grouping TE's by family, plotting points in colours based on family

+retroseq_phenogram_TEfam_openChrom.py # As above but with the addition of a chromatin accessibility track

 class_chart.py # Plotting bar chart of TEs by class

 goterms_socstress_godden.py # Plotting GO terms analyses from ShinyGo outputs